fly-apps/nodejs-planetscale-read-replicas/README.md

 Backup Region:
 ```

 Adjust that to permit more regions.
 For our test database, we made a primary in `eu-west-1` (Ireland), and two read-only regions in `us-west-2` (US) and `ap-southeast-2` (Australia).
 Suitably distributed to test the latency.
-And so we'll adjust the regions our sample Fly app can run to use roughly matching Fly regions:
+And so we'll adjust the regions our sample Fly app can run in to use roughly matching Fly regions:

 ```
 fly regions set lhr sea syd